informedcitizenry/6502.Net/README.md

             * = $c000
             .code
 ```
+Macros and segments must be defined before they can be invoked.
 ## Conditional Assembly
 In cases where you want to control the flow of assembly based on certain conditions (environmental or target architecture), 6502.Net provides certain directives to handle this.
 Conditions can be nested, but expressions will be evaluated on first pass only.

 ```